kgregart/Pymaceuticals-Inc/README.md

   - Create a DataFrame of summary statistics.
 Remember, there is more than one method to produce the results you're after, so the method you use is less important than the result.

-  - Include each item in the summary of statistics:
+  - Include each item in the summary statistics:

     - A row for each drug regimen.
 These regimen names should be contained in the index column.